 Technology Innovation Institute (TII), the applied research pillar of Advanced Technology Research Council (ATRC), today announced that its Quantum Research center (QRC) has developed the first simulation version of 'Qibo', a versatile open-source quantum computing programming framework, in collaboration with researchers from around the world.

 The development follows a series of rapid announcements at Technology Innovation Institute since the first Advanced Technology Research Council board meeting in August 2020.

 Technology Innovation Institute strives to create innovation for a better world.
 The development of an open-source programming framework will have compelling benefits for the global research community.

 Qibo is designed to support quantum algorithms across different computer systems, including support to hardware accelerators such as graphics processing units (GPUs) and multiple quantum devices.
 This versatility makes Qibo easy to use for quantum programming and accelerates research and applications.
 Written in programming languages such as Python and C/C++, Qibo is the entry point for a full stack programming platform, able to run quantum algorithms across different quantum computers and simulators.

-Qibo is a joint project by Quantum Research Centre; Qilimanjaro Quantum Tech, the Barcelona-based quantum computing company; and researchers at other global centres.
-TII’s Quantum Research Centre team is led by Chief Researcher Prof José Ignacio Latorre.
+Qibo is a joint project by Quantum Research center; Qilimanjaro Quantum Tech, the Barcelona-based quantum computing company; and researchers at other global centers.
+TII’s Quantum Research center team is led by Chief Researcher Prof José Ignacio Latorre.
 The first release of Qibo was published in September 2020, with the final version set for launch within the next two years.

-Quantum Research Centre is one of seven initial dedicated research centres that are part of Technology Innovation Institute (TII).
+Quantum Research center is one of seven initial dedicated research centers that are part of Technology Innovation Institute (TII).
 The Qibo code published in the research paper can be accessed via a GitHub link [https://qibo.science/].